Menu

 Popular Sichuan dish with soy chicken, dried chilies, sweet

-peppers, garlic, baby corn, and roasted peanuts in a spicy sweet-salty
+peppers, champignons, baby corn, and roasted peanuts in a

 TOFU DISHES